Woman of the Year: Plot

 Conflicts large and small arise over Tess's priorities and Sam's place in her life, beginning with her decision to have Sam move into her apartment instead of them choosing a place together.
 Her business continually comes before her personal life, with Sam largely reduced to the role of an aide.
 Sensing her husband is unhappy, Tess floats the idea of having a child, which Sam is warm to until Tess reveals that she has already agreed to adopt a young Greek refugee named Chris, who speaks no English.
 Sam is very upset, but hides his anger from the child.
 Before the couple can discuss the issue, they are interrupted by the news that Tess has been named "America's Outstanding Woman of the Year".

 Tess plans to leave Chris by himself while they go to the award gala, while Sam, already not keen on the gala, states his refusal to leave the boy alone.
 While Tess is at her gala, Sam returns the child to the orphanage; Chris is thrilled to see his friends again.
 Tess returns home with a following of photographers and discovers that Sam and Chris are gone.
 She attempts to reclaim Chris, but he refuses, preferring to stay with his friends.
-The next day, Tess receives a telegram from her father, telling the couple to come to his home in Connecticut.
-Sam declines to join, and opines that their marriage has neither been "perfect or a marriage."
+The next day, Tess receives a telegram from her aunt, telling the couple to come to her home in Connecticut.
+Sam declines to join, and opines that their marriage has neither been "perfect or a marriage".
 Tess comes home to learn that her aunt and father are finally to be married that night.
 The ceremony has all the reverence and grace that was lacking in the Craigs' wedding; Tess is moved to tears.
 She drives through the night and arrives at Sam's new Riverside apartment.